zeke/devcenter-scraper/content/md/platform-api-quickstart.md

 description: A tutorial showing how to get started with the Heroku Platform API, which lets you programmatically automate, extend and combine Heroku with other services.
 ---

-<div class="warning">The Platform API is a <a href="https://devcenter.heroku.com/articles/heroku-beta-features">beta feature</a>.
-Functionality may change prior to general availability.</div>

 This is a brief guide to help you get started with the Heroku Platform API.
 For a detailed reference, please see the [Platform API Reference](https://devcenter.heroku.com/articles/platform-api-reference) article.

 > note
-> If you have questions about the Heroku API, consider discussing it in the [Heroku API forum](https://discussion.heroku.com/category/api).
+> If you have questions about the Heroku API, consider posting in the [Heroku API forum](https://discussion.heroku.com/category/api).

 ## Prerequisites

 1. A shell with [`curl`](http://curl.haxx.se/)
 2. A Heroku user account.
-[Signup is free and instant](https://api.heroku.com/signup/devcenter).
+[Signup is free and instant](https://signup.heroku.com/signup/dc).

 ## Samples

 The samples below use `curl` simply for convenience.
 We recommend using your favorite programming language and a HTTP library with the API.

+Alternatively, several client libraries are available, including [platform-api](https://github.com/heroku/platform-api) for Ruby, [node-heroku-client](https://github.com/heroku/node-heroku-client), [Heroku.scala](https://github.com/heroku/heroku.scala) and [heroku-go](https://github.com/bgentry/heroku-go).

 ## Authentication